veomall/pomodoro/README.md

 - **Pomodoro Technique**: The timer follows the Pomodoro technique.

-- **Customizable Settings**: Adjust the timer duration based on your preferences.
+- **Customizable Settings**: You can set your own work and rest time settings.
+You can also enable micro-rests to take a 10-second break every 2-3 minutes.

+- **Does not distract**: Timer can be translucent so as not to interfere with work.

 - **Notifications**: Receive notifications when a Pomodoro session is complete.